khinsen/re-multif/README.md

 ### License

 The replication document, its figures and sources, as well as the implementation and its sources are released under a [Creative Commons Attribution 4.0 International license](LICENSE).
-This does not include the fonts inside the [doc/](doc/) folder or other parts of the original [ReScience Template](https://github.com/ReScience/template).
+This does not include the fonts inside the [doc/](doc/) folder or other parts of the original [ReScience Template](https://github.com/ReScience/template), which may be subject to different licensing terms.